RyonMB/Pokedex/README.md

 # Pokedex API

 A Laravel-based backend application for managing and enriching Pokémon data, integrating with the public PokeAPI and providing a robust, secure, and extensible API for authenticated users.
+I used Contracts/Interfaces to demonstrate what I'm capable of, it could be a little bit overengineered for this purpose and would not use an interface in a real life application of this size.

 ---